 When deciding to retire your dog from agility competitions, consult with your veterinarian.
 They will provide you with the most accurate and up-to-date information about your dog’s health.
 Regular check-ups will essential in identifying any potential health issues early on, and they can give you advice on modifying your dog’s exercise routine to match their changing physical abilities.

-Also to read : How to Choose the Right Type of Collar or Harness for a Dog with Tracheal Collapse?
+In the same genre : How to Choose the Right Type of Collar or Harness for a Dog with Tracheal Collapse?

 After years of agility training, your dog will likely find it hard to adjust to a life without the fun and excitement of navigating obstacles and courses.
 Therefore, it’s crucial that you help them adapt to a new form of training that accommodates their current physical capacity.